nikoo99m/nikoo99m/README.md

 ## About Me

-🎓 I hold a BSc in Applied Mathematics and an MSc in Computer Science,
+🎓 I hold a BSc in Applied Mathematics and a MSc in Computer Science,
 blending analytical precision with technical expertise.

 🔍 My journey spans from solving complex mathematical problems